 Past projects have included: designing / 3-D printing / soldering / assembling a toy motor boat; programming micro:bits; assembling digital electronics components to create a device that can add in binary; designing and wiring an electrical toy that can help a student practice multiplication facts; making artificial snow; programming an Arduino pong game; investigating kinetic and potential energy, and the mathematics of flexagons.

 The STEM Studio program meets from 9 a.m. to 12 p.m. at Sibley Center.

 STEM Studio is open to all students in 4th through 8th grade and is free of charge.

-STEM Project Saturdays are a joint project of the Sibley Center and Riverbend Community Math Center.
+STEM Studio is a joint project of the Sibley Center and Riverbend Community Math Center.